Living Treasures Committee 2009 Print E-mail

 Photography and Web Design

-Genevieve Russell is a photographer, personal historian, and producer who has been involved with photography and storytelling for nearly ten years.
-She founded StoryPortrait Media in 2007 to help individuals, families, and communities preserve important cultural stories by creating video, Web, multimedia, and print productions.
+Genevieve Russell is a photographer and filmmaker who has been involved with storytelling for over fifteen years.
+She founded StoryPortrait Media in 2007 to help individuals, families, social organizations, and communities preserve and advocate for important cultural stories by creating video, Web, multimedia, and print productions.

 She has taught photography and digital imaging at the Santa Fe Photographic Workshops for the past seven years.
 She joined the Living Treasures Committee in 2008 and will photograph all of the new Living Treasure honorees.